-During March 2021 the company issued ordinary shares amounting to ± 0.6 million, all of which were purchased by the council.
+During March 2021 the company issued ordinary shares amounting to £0.6 million, all of which were purchased by the council.

-The council has a facilities agreement with Barley Homes amounting to £14.25 million.
+The council has a revolving loan facility agreement with Barley Homes amounting to $\pm 14.25$ million.
 This loan facility, agreed in December 2020, is to be used for the purposes of capital development of housing sites (including land purchase).
-As at 31 March 2022, the company had drawn down £8.25 million and repaid £5.95 million, leaving a net balance due to the council of £2.3 million.
+As at 31 March 2022, the company had a net balance due to the council of $\pm 2.3$ million.
+During 2022 to 2023 the company drew down a further $\pm 0.7$ million but subsequently repaid the full $\pm 3.0$ million and had no outstanding balance as at 31 March 2023.